McConnell urges Biden pressure Democrats on infrastructure plan

-WASHINGTON, June 28 (Reuters) - U.S. Senate Republican leader Mitch McConnell on Monday urged President Joe Biden to get the two top Democrats in Congress to abandon a plan to link a $1.2 trillion bipartisan infrastructure deal to a larger reconciliation package that Republicans reject.
+WASHINGTON (Reuters) -U.S. Senate Republican leader Mitch McConnell on Monday urged President Joe Biden to get the two top Democrats in Congress to abandon a plan to link a $1.2 trillion bipartisan infrastructure deal to a larger reconciliation package that Republicans reject.

 Days after Biden walked back an initial demand the two pieces of legislation move through Congress in tandem, McConnell cautioned the president’s move would amount to “a hollow gesture” without similar action from Biden’s fellow Democrats - Senate Majority Leader Chuck Schumer and House of Representatives Speaker Nancy Pelosi.